epfl-ada/ada-2020-project-milestone-p3-p3_the-social-impacters/README.md

 # Title: Robustness Evaluation of Housing, Health, & Happiness using Machine Learning Techniques

+The website containing the Datastory for this project can be found [here](https://danieljsmarda.github.io/hhhml/).

 # Abstract
 From a high level, we determined that the paper thoroughly analyses the data provided and rigorously shows using linear regressors that the implementation of the Piso Firme program had a statistically significant impact on the dependent variables shown.
 We aim to extend this analysis in two distinct ways.
 First, we use _classifiers_ and the associated feature importances to further confirm or reject the conclusions found by the original authors' regression analyses.
 Second, we aim to build regressors that predicts the features collected in the 2005 survey that most generalizeable to other areas of public policy.
 Importantly, we aim to build these regressors _using only features from the 2000 census_.
 The ability to successfully derive the survey features from the census data would indicate that executing the 2005 survey was not necessary, and that time and funding allotted to similar future public policy surveys could be saved.